List of Canadian NASCAR drivers

 This is a list of Canadians who have raced in at least one NASCAR national series event.

 Earl Ross is the only Canadian to have won a NASCAR Cup Series race.
 Ron Fellows is the only driver to have won at least one race in more than one NASCAR national series, as he has 4 wins in the Xfinity Series and 2 wins in the Truck Series.
-The other Canadian drivers to have won a NASCAR national series race are former driver Larry Pollard in the Xfinity Series (1 win) and active drivers Stewart Friesen (3 wins) and Raphaël Lessard (1 win) in the Truck Series.
+The other Canadian drivers to have won a NASCAR national series race are former driver Larry Pollard in the Xfinity Series (1 win) and active drivers Stewart Friesen (4 wins) and Raphaël Lessard (1 win) in the Truck Series.

 Active drivers

-All statistics in this table are as of June 7, 2022.
+All statistics in this table are as of July 1, 2025.

-These drivers from Canada are competing in any of NASCAR's national or touring series, excluding the NASCAR Pinty's Series, which is NASCAR's Canadian series and consists almost entirely of Canadian drivers.
+These drivers from Canada are competing in any of NASCAR's national or touring series in 2025, excluding the NASCAR Pinty's Series, which is NASCAR's Canadian series and consists almost entirely of Canadian drivers.

-Former drivers
+Inactive and retired drivers

-All statistics in this table are as of June 7, 2022.
+All statistics in this table are as of June 9, 2025.

-These drivers have retired from racing or are inactive/without a ride in NASCAR in 2022.
+These drivers have retired from racing or are inactive/without a ride in NASCAR in 2025.